 It shows Nin at work, at home, and talking with and about her influences: D.H.
 Lawrence, Otto Rank, Henry Miller, Lawrence Durrell, Martha Graham, Noguchi, Kenneth Anger, Maya Deren, Edmund Wilson, Lou Andreas-Salome and others.
 Her intelligence and femininity shine through in every frame.

 60 minutes, COLOR.
 1973.
 Out of Print.
 Excellent.
-99cents first class or $5.10 priority shipping.
-Out of U.S. air shipping $3.
+99cents first class.
+Outside U.S. air shipping us$3.
 This collectible is traded collector to collector.
 The Seller does not own rights to this property and no rights are transferred or implied. $19.99 DVD..